easierdata/EASIER-WEBSITE-V2/_drafts/perform-a-simple-geospatial-workflow-with-decentralized-data.md

 ## How to Calcuate NDVI for a Landsat Scene

-NDVI is used to quantify vegetation greenness and is useful in understanding vegetation density and assessing changes in plant health.
+NDVI is used to quantify vegetation greenness and is helpful in understanding vegetation density and assessing changes in plant health.
 NDVI is calculated as a ratio between the red ( R ) and near infrared ( NIR ) values in traditional fashion.
 According to USGS, for landsat 9, the following band math can be used to calculate NDVI

 > NDVI = (Band 5 – Band 4) / (Band 5 + Band 4)
 >
 > [Source](https://www.usgs.gov/landsat-missions/landsat-normalized-difference-vegetation-index "USGS NDVI Band Math")

-## Fetch Bands 4 and 5 from a Landsat Scene

-The EASIER Data Inititiae

-## Calcuate NDVI

-WIP

-## Pin Python Notebook to IPFS
+## Calculate NDVI with data from IPFS in a Python Juptyter Notebook

-WIP
+The EASIER Data Initiative has stood up a \[STAC server\] with a small amount of data for this exercise.
+To follow along, choose an \[IPFS\] gateway and access the Jupyter Notebook at \[IPFS URL\].